-The developer(s) would also like to thank the following individuals for their invaluable contributions:
+The Developer(s) would also like to thank the following individuals for their invaluable contributions:

-- Greg Ward for his support in integrating the code, and his tireless efforts in keeping RADIANCE and its community alive, - Dr. Peter Apian-Bennewitz for initiating development of the photon map at Fraunhofer ISE, - Prof. Stephen Wittkopf and Dr. Lars Grobe for re-igniting development within the scope of the Daylight redirecting components project at HSLU, - Prof. Nozomu Yoshizawa and his team for initiating the project Three-dimensional light flow at Tokyo University of Science and applying photon mapping in their experiments.
+- Greg Ward for his support in integrating the code, and his tireless efforts in keeping RADIANCE and its community alive, - Dr. Peter Apian-Bennewitz for initiating development of the photon map at Fraunhofer ISE, - Prof. Stephen Wittkopf and Dr. Lars Grobe for re-igniting development within the scope of the Daylight redirecting components project at HSLU, - Prof. Nozomu Yoshizawa and his team for initiating the project Three-dimensional light flow at Tokyo University of Science and applying photon mapping in their experiments, - Rob Gugliemetti for his huge help in getting this thing compiled under Windoze and providing nightly builds for that platform, 'cos The Developer(s) doan' do Windoze, - Carsten Bauer (Capt.
+B) and Dr. David Geisler-Moroder for testing the tool with REALLIFE[TM] scenes, reporting bugs and providing valuable feedback.